Software Engineer II

 In class composition, the classes are combined by...read more

-Q8.
-What is a malloc function and where is it used and how is it different from new
+Q. What is a malloc function, where is it used, and how does it differ from new?

 malloc is a function used in C programming to dynamically allocate memory.
 It is used in low-level programming and is different from new.